- Roam the picturesque streets of colonial Antigua

 Day 11: Explore the Copan Ruins

-Today you'll visit Copán, one of the most impressive cities in ancient Mayan civilization.
+Today you'll visit Copán, one of the most impressive cities of the ancient Maya civilization.
 Inhabited for over 2,000 years, Copán was a powerful ruling city that developed its own distinctive structural style.
-You'll learn about Yax K'uk Mo', Copán's founder and leader of one of the greatest Mayan dynasties, as well as the city's special connection with nearby Mayan site Quirigua.
+You'll learn about Yax K'uk Mo', Copán's founder and leader of one of the greatest Maya dynasties, as well as the city's special connection with nearby Maya site Quirigua.
 Enjoy lunch in Copán village, and take some time in the afternoon to explore on your own.

 Day 12: Tour of Guatemala City